grimmer0125/maolife/README.md

 ## Library Version and environment requirement

-**Not updated to the latest package used, will update soon**

 The development was setup on 10.12 and has been upgraded to 10.13 with Xcode 9 and latest React version.
 10.12 & 10.11 is not tested for the latest code.

-- macOS: 10.13.2 (High Sierra)
+- macOS: 10.13.5 (High Sierra)
-- Xcode: 9.2 (Its version may affect the versions about React Native and some native npm library)
+- Xcode: 9.4 (Its version may affect the versions about React Native and some native npm library)
-- Android Studio: 3.0.1
+- Android Studio: 3.1
 - Gradle version: 4.1
 - Android Gradle plugin version: 3.0.1
-- React Native: 0.51.0 (from v0.49, a breaking change is, there is no more index.Android.js and index.iOS.js, only index.js)
+- React Native: 0.55.4 (from v0.49, a breaking change is, there is no more index.Android.js and index.iOS.js, only index.js)
-- React: 16.2.0 (Its version will affect - native-base and react-navigation)
+- React: 16.3.1 (Its version will affect - native-base and react-navigation)
-- native-base: 2.3.5
+- native-base: 2.4.5
-- react-navigation: 1.0.0-beta.22.
+- react-navigation: 2.0.4.
-- react-native-fbsdk: 0.6.3
+- react-native-fbsdk: 0.7.0
-- FacebookSDK-iOS (need manually download): 4.29.0
+- FacebookSDK-iOS (need manually download): 4.33.0
-- FacebookSDK-Android: 4.22.1
+- FacebookSDK-Android: 4.33.0
 - Python: 2.7 (Some native npm libraries need Python to build)

-Android FacebookSDK v4.29 has some compatibiliy issue with the latest Android Studio and Gradle, so that this project uses some tricky way to force use older version, setup in build.grade in Android Studio.

 ### (optional) Create your Firebase project if you are not using this project's Firebase project